sangwon1000/trading-strategy-backtest/README.md

 ## Description
-This is my old project for backtesting trend following strategy and mean reversion strategy for trading crypto pairs.
+This is my old project for backtesting trading strategies and visualizing backtest analytics for crypto pairs.

+There are two strategies used in this project;

-Trend following strategy used is simplified version of turtle breakout strategy without pyramiding.
+Trend following strategy - simplified version of The Turtle Trading breakout strategy without pyramiding.

-Mean reversion strategy used is Daily Weekly Variance Differential strategy introduced by David Kim, aka Quant Daddy.
+Mean reversion strategy - Daily Weekly Variance Differential Strategy introduced by David Kim, aka Quant Daddy.

 ## Workflow

-Telegram for notification
+- data_engine/main.py gets spot tickers available for trading on OKX exchange and updates price data in local Sqlite database
+- backtest/main.py runs the backtest and outputs trade statistics (backtest/stats.py)
+- backtest/main.py notifies completion or failure of the code to my Telegram account, and updates Supabase cloud SQL storage

-Grafana, Plotly for visualization
+- Plotly is used for visualization of trade statistics locally, Grafana for visualization on cloud.

-Sqlite for stroing price data

-Supabase for cloud stroage for grafrana

 ## References: